budarin/json-rpc-api-provider/README.md

 ## 🤝 Integration with @budarin/json-rpc-request

-This library is designed to work seamlessly with [`@budarin/json-rpc-request`](https://github.com/budarin/json-rpc-request), which provides:
+This library is designed to work seamlessly with [`@budarin/json-rpc-request`](https://github.com/budarin/json-rpc-request).
+The core types and utilities are re-exported from this package for convenience:

-- Type definitions for JSON-RPC protocol
+- `JsonRpcResponse` - Type definitions for JSON-RPC responses
-- Request/Response interfaces
+- `Request` - Request interface for HTTP communication
-- Utility types for building JSON-RPC clients
+- `DeepReadonly` - Utility type for immutable objects

-Together, they provide a complete, type-safe solution for JSON-RPC APIs.
+All necessary types are available directly from `@budarin/json-rpc-api-provider`, providing a complete, type-safe solution for JSON-RPC APIs.

 ## 📄 License